 History is an evolving record of human emotions, human aspirations, and human successes and failures.
-Historians deal with goals, fears, interests, and prejudices of people in the past and the impact of their thoughts and actions on the people of today and tomorrow.
-The study of history is a valuable adjunct for many careers both inside and outside of the social sciences.
+Historians deal with goals, fears, interests, and prejudices of people

 AA-T HISTORY

 This degree is primarily intended for the student who wants to earn a degree on the way to transferring to a California State University.